rtmigo/file_errors/README.md

 Functions tested on Linux, Windows and MacOS.
 Unit tests did not run on Android and iOS.
 But these mobile systems have the same kernels as desktop systems.
-So the error messages will almost certainly be the same.
+So the error messages are almost certainly the same.

 ## isPathDoesNotExist